 Have you ever struggled to get your ideas across in a meeting?
-Or have you found yourself lacking something interesting to say to someone new?
-Good communication is often said to be the key to success.
-It helps you connect better with people, resolve conflicts, and convey your message, whether in your personal or professional life.
+Learning how to communicate effectively might be the key to success.
+It helps you connect better with people, resolve conflicts, and convey your message.
 But how can you develop it?

 In 'How to Talk to Anyone,' Leil Lowndes tells us that "Wisdom for the ages says success lay in smiling, showing interest in other people, and making them feel good about themselves."
-This quote explains that our mindset matters when it comes to social contact; it could make all the difference in how we relate to people, making their connections with us deeper.
+This and other expert insights are collected on the Headway app as your personalized growth plans.

 So, how do we change our mindset and learn to communicate effectively with others?
 Let’s find out!